Small Water Systems

 - Apply for a major water plan check and submit the following documents, along with the applicable fees:

-- Design drawings of proposed facilities drawn to scale, showing location, size, and construction material.
+- Design drawings of proposed facilities are drawn to scale, showing location, size, and construction material.

 - The estimated Max Day Demand (MDD) and Peak Hourly Demand (PHD).